ChrstphrHll/npc_gen/students/Rosherren Haladavar.md

 # Rosherren Haladavar
 ---
 ### Description
-- Genasi Fighter from Magmus Centerhold
+- Genasi Fighter from Chillwild Peaks
 - 1st year Protection student in Burk
-- long curly black hair that's plain, Pale Green eyes, and earth skin
+- short straight auburn hair that's messy, Pale Green eyes, and earth skin
 - Is Discerning and Artificial, and has Excitement as their ideal

 ### Organizations